wraiford/encrypt-gib/README.md

   </script>
 ```

+_note: if you are having CORS issues, it may be due to the cdn being down._

 ## codebase notes

 ### length of naming conventions

+This codebase prefers `LongAndExplanatoryNames` Pascal-cased for
+classes/interfaces/types and most other things camelCased.
+This is to aid in
-This codebase prefers LongAndExplanatoryNames for readability usually without the need
+readability usually without the need for comments.
+Extremely short variables are
-for comments.
-Extremely short variables are used though, but only in special cases:
+used though, but only in special cases:

-* `lc` is extremely terse for `log context`.
+* `lc` - "log context" used in logging
-  * this is nearly ubiquitous and is set/augmented in almost every function
+  * this is used more in the ibgib codebase as a whole and ATOW less so in this lib.
-    where logging occurs.
 * `x` is commonly used in array functions where the type should be evident
   * e.g. `map(x => foo(x))` or `filter(x => !!x)`

-### objects for function parameters
+### objects for named function parameters

 In general, `foo(directVar: SomeType)` is avoided.
+This is because calling code may
+be less readable.
-Instead, something like

-`foo({ name, x, y, }: ArgObjectType)`
+Instead, something like `foo({ name, x, y, }: ArgObjectType)` or

-or

 `foo({ name, x, y, }: {name: string, x: number, y: number})`

-should be used.
+is used.

+## general notes

+* Only UTF-8 data is supported.
+* Nothing is overly optimized for performance.